SELENIUM AND THE ELK RIVER WATERSHED

 3. High selenium concentration in fish eggs interferes with fish development, and effects have been reported at relatively low water selenium concentrations of 5-10 µg/L in laboratory tests (Lemly, 2002).
 Hatching time, developmental rate, hatchling survival, and hatchling deformities are some of the effects present in waters with increased selenium concentrations.

-What are symptoms of selenium toxicity in fish?
+Symptoms of selenium toxicity in fish

 • Swelling/Inflammation of gills